 - Stay connected to your local community, industry and neighbouring businesses.

-- Update your business continuity plan, and business policies and procedures.
+- Update your business continuity plan annually.

 Communication can be crucial before and after a severe weather event.
 Your staff and customers need to know if the event has impacted your business, if you will close, and when you will reopen.

 Consider who your business might need to communicate with before, during and after a severe weather event.
 Think about how you will communicate if there are power outages.

 Key stakeholders may include:

 - customers or guests

 - industry body or association